 In particular, McAfee is a lot better than Comodo.
 While Comodo and McAfee both offer a wide range of features, Comodo disappointed me with its malware protection rates and additional features.
-McAfee, on the other hand, consistently proved itself reliable, and its additional features all worked well.
+On the other hand, McAfee consistently proved itself reliable, and its additional features all worked well.

 Comodo vs. McAfee: Final Verdict:

-Comodo has a couple ofadvanced features and a great firewall.The majority of Comodo’s features are disappointing.
-However, it does have a good firewall and virtual desktop feature.
+Comodo has a few advanced features, but the majority of them are disappointing.
+That said, it does have a good firewall and virtual desktop feature.
 If you want strong network protection, go with Comodo.

 Comodo vs. McAfee: Malware Protection

-Comodo uses heuristic analysis and an online malware database to find all kinds of malware threats.
+Comodo uses heuristic analysis and an online malware database to find malware threats.
 But honestly, its results aren’t that great.

-I tested Comodo by downloading an archive containing 1,000s of malware samples.
+The malware scanner is disappointing.
+I tested it by downloading an archive containing 1,000s of malware samples.
 This archive included rootkits, spyware, adware, cryptojacker, trojans, and more.
 I hid the malware in various locations throughout my Windows 11 PC and ran Comodo’s full scan.
 The scan took 3 hours to run to completion on my PC and only found 93% of the malware samples.

-I then turned on Comodo’s real-time protection and tried downloading the same malware archive.
+The real-time protection was a bit disappointing, too.
+I turned on Comodo’s real-time protection and tried downloading the same malware archive.
 Comodo blocked around 90% of the samples.
 This isn’t the worst detection rate I’ve ever seen, but it’s still not as good as McAfee, which detected 100% of samples.

 McAfee’s malware scanner works similarly to Comodo’s, using a large malware database and heuristic analysis to find spyware, adware, rootkits, cryptojackers, trojans, and more.

-I then turned on McAfee’s real-time protection and attempted to download the same malware archive.
+The real-time protection is really good too.
+I turned it on and tried downloading the same malware archive.
 McAfee blocked 100% of the samples before they could damage my computer, which is much better than Comodo’s 90% detection rate.

 Comodo vs. McAfee: Web Security